homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 <details>
 <summary><b>Additional sensors and switches (Nanoe, Inside cleaning, etc.)</b></summary>
-Enable additional sensor for outdoor temp. and switches for Nanoe, Inside Cleaning, Eco Navi, Dry Mode, Fan mode.
+Enable additional sensor for outdoor temp. and switches for Nanoe, Inside Cleaning, Eco Navi, Dry Mode, Fan mode, Quiet Mode and Powerful Mode.
 These switches will be available in HomeKit / device / settings wheel / other accessories.
 </details>

 <details>